 I have always been fascinated of our story of the origins of all things.
 Where did we come from?
 Why?
 A part of what it means to be human is to be curious, searching for the meaning of why we exist.
 It is this curiosity that is at the heart of all things that I look to capture in my practice of design.

-Caleb Zipperer is a furniture designer and engineer who has lived and worked in Brooklyn for many years.
+Caleb Zipperer is a Industrial Designer who has lived and worked in Brooklyn for many years.
 After apprenticing for a number of different designers including Dakota Jackson — and working as a bike messenger to support himself in the intervening years — Zipperer opened his own studio in 2010.
-Since then, his pieces have been exhibited at the International Contemporary Furniture Fair and BKLYN Designs.
+Since then, his pieces have been exhibited at the International Contemporary Furniture Fair, Wanted Designs, and the BKLYN Designs show in Dumbo.
 They have also been featured in various publications including Dwell, Core77, Modenus, Surface, New York Magazine, Apartment Therapy, Inhabitat and 2 Modern Blog, to name a few.
 He recently designed all of the furniture at the closing benefit for Exit Art in Chelsea, as well as the benches for the Fair Folks Café in Soho.